-When speaking to a new parent, or parent to be, it seems to be human nature to offer advice.
+When speaking to a new parent, or parent to be, it seems to be human nature to offer advice, everything to the best postpartum girdle to co-sleeping in up for discussion.
 For most, it boils down to the same three pieces of advice.
 And trust me when I said, you aren’t the first person to tell them this, and you won’t be the last.
 We have all done it.
 I recognize that it really does come from a good place and there is no ill will attached.
 I am in no way advocating we start biting heads off (although, I have done it in a fit of pregnancy hormones.
 Sorry to the person who suffered my wrath.
 It really wasn’t anything personal).
 I would just like us all to think a little deeper about the implications that this advice might have.

 “Sleep when the baby sleeps”

 If you heard this less than 50 times between pregnancy and newborn stage you’re one of the lucky ones.
 It tends to be the go-to when people don’t know what to say.
 It’s much easier said than done though.
 Let’s start with the fact that it’s kind of common sense; I don’t know anyone who sleeps while their baby is awake.
 But saying this negates the fact that there’s other stuff we all need to get done.
 Unless you’re going to follow-up with an offer to come help clean the house, or do the laundry, or cook dinner or sweep or mow the lawn please remember how frustrating it is to hear.
 On top of all the postpartum hormones and the stresses that come with figuring out this new family member and how the family unit is changing the added stress that comment adds is just unnecessary.